surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

 Shall we dance?

 ### 0 - Intended Audience
 Intermediate JS/TS developers familiar with NodeJS and with at least some basic understanding of File Systems.
+TypeScript enthusiasts learning the language.

 ### 1 - Getting Started